-from now on, it works like this: if you are my friend and/or someone who acknowledges me once in a while (the two things tend to overlap, from my experience), i will continue to give or send you new albums as they’re released, without provocation, just as i do now. anyone else is going to have to get in touch with me, give me their address, and let me know they want some music. or if they’re nearby and they want to meet in person for a coffee or something, i can give them the music face-to-face.
+From now on, it works like this: if you’re my friend and/or someone who acknowledges me once in a while (the two things tend to overlap, from my experience), I will continue to give or send you new albums as they’re released, without provocation, just as I do now.
+Anyone else is going to have to get in touch with me, give me their address, and let me know they want some music.
+Or if they’re nearby and they want to meet in person for a coffee or something, I can give them the music face-to-face.

-i’d like to make one thing clear. i’m not compromising or “giving up”, nor am i punishing anyone for anything. and while i like that i’m going to save some money by doing this, when you boil it down it’s not really a financially-motivated decision.
+One thing I’d like to explain: I’m not compromising or “giving up”, nor am I punishing anyone for anything.
+And while I like that I’m going to save some money by doing this, it’s not a financially-motivated decision.

-i’ve made myself and my music very easy to find for a long time now. while i don’t regret having done that, i don’t have the energy for it anymore. i’ve been doing all the work up to this point. now other people can put in a little bit of the work if they want me to keep sharing pieces of myself with them.
+I’ve made myself and my music very easy to find for a long time now.
+While I don’t regret having done that, I don’t have the energy for it anymore.
+I’ve been doing all the work up to this point.
+Now some other people can put in a little bit of the work if they want me to keep sharing pieces of myself with them.

-that’s not a threat or an ultimatum. it’s just the way it’s going to be from now on. i’m not going to give anyone any more opportunities to treat me or my music as disposable, and i’m not going to go through any of the motions of playing any part of the “game” on even the most tenuous level. for me that stuff has always felt like a total waste of time, and completely secondary to what creating music is supposed to be about.
+That’s not a threat or an ultimatum.
+It’s just the way it’s gotta to be from now on.
+I’m not going to give anyone any more opportunities to treat me or my music as disposable, and I’m not going to go through any of the motions of playing any part of the “game” on even the most tenuous level.
+For me that stuff has always felt like a colossal waste of time and completely secondary to what creating music is supposed to be about.

-i see it as a win-win situation. if a large amount of my audience drops off because people decide they don’t feel like taking two seconds to communicate with me, i save an insane amount of time and money and probably feel an even stronger connection with the remaining few where there is something of an ongoing dialogue, whether it’s here on the blog, in emails, or in face-to-face meetings. if i get some emails from people i don’t know, giving me their addresses and letting me know they exist, i get to find out who some of these mysterious fans of mine are and maybe even get the occasional little bit of feedback from them. there’s a positive outcome either way.
+I see it as a win-win situation.
+If a large amount of my audience drops off because people decide they don’t feel like taking two seconds to communicate with me, I save an insane amount of time and money and probably feel an even stronger connection with the remaining few where there is something of an ongoing dialogue, whether it’s here on the blog, in emails, or in face-to-face interactions.
+If I get some emails from people I don’t know, giving me their addresses and letting me know they exist, I get to find out who some of these mysterious fans of mine are and maybe even get the occasional little bit of feedback from them.
+There’s a positive outcome either way.

-i realize i sometimes have this no-nonsense way of writing that can come off as being angry. as i’m reading this, i’m thinking, through arched eyebrows, “i kind of sound like i’m pissed.” yes. i think through my eyebrows. don’t you?
+I realize I sometimes have this way of writing that can come off as being angry and aggressive.
+As I’m reading this, I’m thinking, through arched eyebrows, “I kind of sound like i’m pissed.”

-i’m not saying any of this in anger. i just feel like it’s time for something different (hence the title of this post), and time for me to maximize the effectiveness of what i’m doing.
+I’m not saying any of this in anger.
+I just feel like it’s time for a change, and time for me to maximize the effectiveness of what I’m doing.

-i’d like to thank liam and the whole gang at dr. disc, tom and frank at phog, james at ah some records, and the two kyles at bubi’s for all of the support over the past few years, and for allowing me to distribute my music for free through their establishments. they’ve proven to me that there are other people out there for whom making money is not the be-all and end-all. thanks to everyone at CJAM for playing my noise. and thanks to anyone who’s ever grabbed a CD, for whatever reason, whether they enjoyed the music or they chucked it out the window of a moving vehicle.
+I’d like to thank Liam and the whole gang at Dr. Disc, Tom and Frank at Phog, James at AH Some Records, and the two Kyles at Bubi’s for all their support over the past few years, and for allowing me to distribute my music for free through their establishments.
+They’ve proven to me that there are other people out there for whom making money is not the be-all and end-all.
+Thanks to everyone at CJAM for playing my noise.
+And thanks to anyone who’s ever grabbed a CD, for whatever reason, whether they enjoyed the music or they chucked it out the window of a moving vehicle.

-those of you who are already on the “list” (i would hope most of you know who you are), expect to keep getting music from me until i’m dead, or until you stop acknowledging me — whichever comes first. as for the rest of you, the ball’s in your court now. you can bounce it around, or pass it to me, or break a window with it. it’s all up to you. i’m going to keep making music and talking about it over here either way.
+Those of you who are already on the “list” (I would hope most of you know who you are) can probably expect to keep getting music from me until I’m dead, or until you stop acknowledging me forever — whichever comes first.
+As for the rest of you, the ball’s in your court now.
+You can bounce it around, or pass it to me, or break a window with it.
+It’s all up to you.